I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 More Bad News

 What Joe doesn’t realize is that prices have risen significantly during the six years that he has owned his RV.
 Even if he trades for a used coach, he’s going to pay far more than the NADA listed value because there is a great deal of competition for recreational vehicles these days, and dealers know it.

 If they have a unit that is older but in good shape, they know they can ask what they want, and someone will always be available to buy.
 (The less they pay Joe for his coach, the more money they will make if they decide to sell it to another buyer rather than taking it to auction.)

-These figures do not include the extra costs Joe will have to pay for sales tax and registration fees, which on a $27,000 coach comes to an additional $1620.
+These figures do not include the extra costs Joe will have to pay for sales tax and registration fees, which on a $27,000 coach comes to an additional $1,620.
 Furthermore, the coach he is negotiating on needs new tires and has body damage on one side.
 Therefore, he can add another $6,000 to his costs.

 The really bad news is that the loss Joe will take is minimal compared to the one other people take who have purchased more costly coaches.